Josh Jacobs Player Prop Bets for the NFL Playoffs | Las Vegas vs. Cincinnati 1/15/2022

 Matchup vs. Cincinnati

-- In his two career matchups against the Bengals, Jacobs averaged 74.5 rushing yards per game, 15.0 more yards than his over/under in Saturday's game.
+- Over his two career matchups against the Bengals, Jacobs averaged 74.5 rushing yards per game, 15.0 more yards than his over/under in Saturday's game.

 Recent Performances

-- Jacobs put together a 132-yard rushing performance in last week's matchup with the Chargers, carrying the ball 26 times (averaging 5.1 yards per attempt), while scoring one touchdown.
+- In last week's matchup against the Chargers, Jacobs ran the ball 26 times for 132 yards (5.1 yards per carry) and scored one touchdown.

+- He chipped in with two receptions for 12 yards in the passing game.

+- Jacobs has 324 rushing yards on 69 attempts (108.0 yards per carry) and two touchdowns in his last three games.

 Jacobs' Las Vegas Teammates